Skip to content

 A

-Relationship between Astigmatism and Visual Acuity
+Relationship Between Astigmatism and Visual Acuity

-Section titled “Relationship between Astigmatism and Visual Acuity”
+Section titled “Relationship Between Astigmatism and Visual Acuity”

 Uncorrected astigmatism reduces visual acuity 1).
-The effect depends not only on the power but also on the axis direction; against-the-rule astigmatism has a greater impact on visual acuity than with-the-rule astigmatism 1).
+The effect depends not only on the power but also on the axis; against-the-rule astigmatism has a greater impact on visual acuity than with-the-rule astigmatism 1).
 Since removal of the crystalline lens during cataract surgery eliminates the lenticular astigmatic component, postoperative astigmatism is essentially only corneal astigmatism (anterior + posterior) 6).

-• Capsular bag size: In eyes with long axial length and large capsular bag (high myopia), contact between the IOL and the bag wall is reduced, making rotation more likely 1)
+• Capsular bag size: In eyes with a long axial length and large capsular bag (high myopia), contact between the IOL and the bag wall is reduced, making rotation more likely 1)

-7. Latest research and future perspectives
+7. Latest Research and Future Perspectives

 Section titled “7.
-Latest research and future perspectives”
+Latest Research and Future Perspectives”

-• Achievement rate: Approximately 100% within 1 D of target, approximately 90% within 0.5 D
+• Achievement rate: Approximately 100% within 1 D and 90% within 0.5 D of target

-In a meta-analysis by Kessel et al. (2016) (13 studies), toric IOLs significantly improved UDVA compared to non-toric IOLs (logMAR MD −0.07 to −0.10), and the rate of spectacle independence for distance was significantly higher (RR 0.51, 95% CI 0.36–0.71)7).
+A meta-analysis by Kessel et al. (2016) of 13 studies found that toric IOLs significantly improved uncorrected distance visual acuity (UDVA) compared to non-toric IOLs (logMAR MD −0.07 to −0.10) and significantly reduced the need for distance spectacles (RR 0.51, 95% CI 0.36–0.71)7).

 When residual astigmatism remains after insertion of an existing non-toric IOL, an additional toric IOL can be placed in the ciliary sulcus (STIOL) as an option3).

-In a systematic review by Rocha-de-Lossada et al. (2023) (155 eyes)3):
+A systematic review by Rocha-de-Lossada et al. (2023) of 155 eyes reported3):

 • 57.41% of eyes achieved target astigmatism within ±0.50 D